xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 ## BGP-EVPN and L3VPN Interworking Support on NCS5500

-BGP EVPN and L3VPN interworking is a way to connect EVPN domain such as a DC or CO over an IPVPN network.
-This is generally needed when we want end-to-end connectivity of Hosts/CEs in EVPN domain to connect to other domains over an IPVPN network providing inter-subnet routing.
+BGP EVPN and L3VPN interworking is a way to connect EVPN domain such as a DC or CO over an IPVPN Core/WAN network.
+This is a common use-case for end-to-end connectivity of Hosts/CEs in EVPN domain to other domains over an IPVPN network providing inter-subnet routing.
-Below topology shows an EVPN domain connecting to L3VPN domain, where interworking is done on Boarder-Leaf/DCI routers.
-Boarder-Leaf/DCI routers are essential in these types of designs to keep prefixes local to domain and send summarized advertisement out.
+Below topology shows an EVPN fabric connecting to L3VPN domain with the help of DCI/Boarder-Leaf routers.
+The DCI routers perform BGP EVPN to L3VPN interworking to provide the reachability between Host’s and PE’s prefixes.
+Boarder-Leaf/DCI routers are essential in these types of designs to keep prefixes local to each domain and send summarized advertisement out.

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-interworking-topology.png?raw=true)